SamGowland/Gowla-Macro-Boards/README.md

 Example firmware is provided within [eRGB Folder](https://github.com/SamGowland/Gowla-Macro-Boards/tree/master/eRGB/).

-Please note, if you have a <b>white eRGB PCB</b> you will need to update your config.c further.
-The example will work with black eRGB boards.
+Please note, the following lines differ in config.c for black and white PCBs, black eRGB are an older revision.

-White encoder and RGB pins need be updated, surrounding code is not shown just update the 3 lines.
+For white PCBs encoder and RGB pins should match this, surrounding code is not shown just update the 3 lines.

 ```c
 /* RGB */